 Really.
 Since nearly everybody in our country (US of A) has climate controlled homes, who needs to wear clothes at home?
 We keep our homes at the most comfortable temperatures we can afford.
 If you're trying to save money in the winter, sure, some clothing makes sense.
 If you're trying to save money in the summer, clothing makes no sense at all.

 Doing chores at home is a time when clothing makes no sense.
+It makes no sense when washing dishes, bathtubs, or showers - they'll just get wet.

 Clothing as Expression